College of Business

 5. preparation for advanced graduate study.

-Students receiving a Bachelor in Business Administration (BBA) or the Bachelor of Science (BS) degree in Business Administration degree will demonstrate competencies in financial and managerial accounting, the business environment and strategy, finance, behavior and organizational issues, marketing, business analytics, quantitative analysis, and production/operations management and economics.
+Students receiving a Bachelor in Business Administration (BBA) or a Bachelor of Science (BS) degree in Business Administration degree will demonstrate competencies in financial and managerial accounting, the business environment and strategy, finance, behavior and organizational issues, marketing, business analytics, quantitative analysis, and production/operations management and economics.

 Mission